Overview#

 Integration#

 Supports integration with external classification engines and policy management systems.
 Event-driven label change notifications enable downstream systems to respond to classification updates.
-Works alongside multi-tenant evidence scoping to ensure that both organizational and classification boundaries are enforced consistently.
+Works alongside multi-tenant evidence scoping to ensure that both organisational and classification boundaries are enforced consistently.